-How Prince George Is Really Getting Ready to Be King
+How Kate Middleton and Prince William Are Getting Prince George Ready to Be King - E!
+Online

 George is "a little bit of a rascal...He either reminds me of my brother or me when I was younger, I'm not sure, but he's doing very well at the moment," William, who broke all the molds when he changed his firstborn son's very first diaper, said on CNN's New Day when George was a month old.

-"For me, Catherine and now little George are my priorities—and Lupo," he added, referring to their cocker spaniel.
+"For me, Catherine and now little George are my priorities—and Lupo," he added, referring to their Cocker Spaniel.
 "As a lot of people know who have got dogs and bringing a newborn back, they take a little bit of time to adapt, but he's been all right so far.
 He's been slobbering around the house a bit, so he's perfectly happy."

-William also jolted the system when he strapped George's car seat into the Range Rover when they first took him home from the hospital—and then got behind the wheel and drove them all home.
+William also gave tradition a shot in the arm when, on the day he and Kate brought George home from the hospital, he strapped the newborn's car seat into the Range Rover and then got behind the wheel and drove them all home.

+"I think driving your son and your wife away from the hospital was really important to me," the new father explained on New Day.
+"I don't like fuss, so it's much easier to do it yourself.

-"I'm as independent as I want to be, same as Catherine and Harry," the new father explained.
+"I'm as independent as I want to be, same as Catherine and Harry," William continued.
 "We've all grown up differently to other generations.
 I very much feel if I can do it myself I want to do it myself.
-And there are times when you can't do it yourself and the system takes over—or it's appropriate to do things differently.
+And there are times when you can't do it yourself and the system takes over—or it's appropriate to do things differently."

-"I'm just doing it the way I know," William continued.
+"I'm just doing it the way I know," the Duke of Cambridge added.
 "And if it's the right way, then, brilliant.
 If it's the wrong way, then I try and do it better.
 I'm reasonably headstrong about what I believe in and what I go for and I've got fantastic people around me who give me great support and advice."

 At the time, though, "the only legacy I want to pass on to him is to sleep more and maybe not to change his nappy quite so many times."